Skip to Content

 You’ll save water, which means you’ll save on your water bill.

-At the beginning of each season, you should change your air filter.
-Those things get so dirty throughout use.
-The dirtier they are, the harder your HVAC system has to work.
-And the harder it has to work, the more energy it uses, resulting in a higher electric bill.
+At the beginning of each season, you should change your air filters.
+Those things get so dirty.
+And, the dirtier they are, the harder your HVAC system has to work.
+And the harder it has to work, the more energy it uses, resulting in a higher electricity bill.

 Lighted trees at Leland In Lights.